-HGA Senior Lighting Designer Tao Ham presents The Challenge of Meeting LEED and WELL Standards in a Single Project at Lightfair® International, May 10, where she highlights how Transwestern, a real estate management company, established benchmarks for occupant well-being for its Chicago office using LEED and WELL.
+HGA Senior Lighting Designer Tao Ham presents The Challenge of Meeting LEED and WELL Standards in a Single Project at Lightfair® International, May 10, where she highlights how Transwestern, a real estate management company, established benchmarks for occupant well-being for its Chicago office.
 Below are takeaways from her program with co-presenter David Hubka of Transwestern.

 The LEED® and WELL Building Standard™ are compatible yet distinct certification programs for achieving sustainable, healthy buildings.
 Yet specific energy-saving strategies contributing to LEED can come at the expense of WELL.
 We learned this first-hand with a LEED Platinum office in Chicago, in which meeting the WELL requirements was challenged.

 Specifically, under Energy & Atmosphere on the LEED Scorecard (see below), the Owner’s Project Requirements targeted several lighting goals, including:

 - Power Density -- 65 percent power reduction than ASHRAE 2007 using LED fixture.